GaryChengld/LearningAWS/DAV-C01-Exam.md

 4. Store the source code in AWS CodeCommit.
 Create a CodePipeline to automate unit testing.
 Use Amazon CloudWatch to trigger notification of failure events.

 4

+\
+A developer at a company is trying to create a digital signature for SSH'ing into the Amazon EC2 instances.\
+Which of the following entities can be used to facilitate this use-case?
+1. Key pairs
+2. Access keys
+3. Root user credentials
+4. Multi-Factor Authentication (MFA)

+Key pairs - Key pairs consist of a public key and a private key.
+You use the private key to create a digital signature, and then AWS uses the corresponding public key to validate the signature.
+Key pairs are used only for Amazon EC2 and Amazon CloudFront.
+AWS does not provide key pairs for your account; you must create them.
+You can create Amazon EC2 key pairs from the Amazon EC2 console, CLI, or API.
+Key pairs make a robust combination for accessing an instance securely, a better option than using passwords.